-During the summer months, organizes Guild participation in local fair events, most notably the Sheep to Shawl and 4 X 4 events at the Puyallup Fair in September and the Thurston County Fair in August.
-Monies from these events are deposited in the general fund.
+- A. Fair Events - During the summer months, organizes Guild participation in local fair events, most notably the Sheep to Shawl and 4 X 4 events at the Puyallup Fair and the Thurston County Fair.
+Monies from these events are deposited in the general fund. - B. Charitable Activities While the Guild itself does not financially donate to charities and other private organizations, organized charitable activities may be undertaken

-- C. Charitable Activities While the Guild itself does not financially donate to charities and other private organizations, organized charitable activities may be undertaken by Guild members with the approval of the Board of Directors at the request of the Public Outreach Committee Chair. - D. Library Displays, Community and School Activities In support of the Guild's Purpose, this subcommittee will respond to requests and participate as resources and manpower allow.
+- by Guild members with the approval of the Board of Directors at the request of the Public Outreach Committee Chair. - C. Library Displays, Community and School Activities In support of the Guild's Purpose, this subcommittee will respond to requests and participate as resources and manpower allow.